apache/pulsar/site2/docs/tiered-storage-gcs.md

     >
     > For more information about the `pulsarctl topics offload options` command, including flags, descriptions, default values, and shorthands, see [here](https://streamnative.io/docs/pulsarctl/v0.4.0/#-em-offload-em-).

-- This example checks GCS offloader status using pulsarctl with the command `pulsarctl topic offload-status options`.
+- This example checks the GCS offloader status using pulsarctl with the command `pulsarctl topic offload-status options`.

     ```bash
     bin/pulsarctl topics offload-status persistent://my-tenant/my-namespace/topic1